Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Apply the Eisenhower matrix; drop or defer at least one non-core commitment per term

-Adopt quarterly capstone habit — set a mock "checkpoint" exam every three months
+Adopt a quarterly capstone habit — set a mock "checkpoint" exam every three months

 Mindset and wellbeing issues